Possible Bearish Inside Day Candle Pattern Detected for Prologis Inc (NYSE:PLD) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Prologis Inc (NYSE:PLD)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Prologis Inc (NYSE:PLD) based on the price action in the company's shares.
-Today's price range of $90.42 and $91.70 is within yesterday's high and low of the day.
+Yesterday's price range of $90.42 and $91.70 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Prologis Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Prologis, Inc. is an owner, operator, and developer of industrial real estate, focused on global and regional markets across the Americas, Europe, and Asia.
 The Company also leases modern distribution facilities to customers, including manufacturers, retailers, transportation companies, third-party logistics providers, and other enterprises.